wheelercj/GPA-Tracker/README.md

 Save your course data and calculate your GPAs including transfer GPAs.

 ## Usage
-* For each course, you can enter which university systems have an accreditation agreement.
-If a course has no agreement, you can enter `none` when the `accreditor` option pops up.
+* For each course, you can enter which colleges give credit or have an accreditation agreement.
+Enter the colleges as a slash-seperated list, e.g. LAVC/CSU/UC
-* Do not enter any courses that do not count towards your GPA.
+* If you run the program on Repl.it, you will need to download the `saved_courses.txt` file that it generates to actually save.
+Repl.it doesn't save this file between uses.